video

 show help recursively and exit

-Command-line interface for tracking video elements with Samurai.
+Command-line interface for tracking video elements with SAM3.

-usage: psifx video tracking samurai inference [-h] --video VIDEO --mask_dir
+usage: psifx video tracking sam3 inference [-h] --video VIDEO --mask_dir

 MASK_DIR